bahim22/work/Docs2/AplusQues.md

    2. SC:subscriber connector; push/pull style
    3. LC: lucent connector; push/pull; half the size of the SC; good fit for office/data center usage
 5. Punchdown block: elec connection device that inserts multiple copper wires into a slot for added insulation and electrical connection to attached wires.
-6. USB
+6. USB: universal serial bus (attach peripheral devices to computing devices) (Peripheral cable)
+   1. 2.0 standard has max speed of 480 Mbps (hi-speed) & 3.0 has max speed of 5 Gbps (Supper Speed)
-   1. `Micro` (smallest) & `Mini` (2nd smallest) direction dependent connectors containing 5 pins
+   2. `Micro` (smallest) & `Mini` (2nd smallest) direction dependent connectors containing 5 pins
-   2. `USB-C`: most recent connector type w/ 24 pins, an oval shape, and capable of reversible connection
+   3. `USB-C`: most recent connector type w/ 24 pins, an oval shape, and capable of reversible connection
 7. Molex: older interconnection type for drive connections that used a two-piece pin & socket
 8. Lightning Port: Apple proprietary connector featuring 8 pins and reversible orientation
 9. DB9: Used for serial connections to network device consoles & management ports.
 9 pins (2 rows of 4 & 5 pins),trapezoid shaped connector
+   1. serial cable used for serial comms w/ a matching serial connector at the end

 #### Hard Drive Cables